 Desexing or neutering your pet is a surgical procedure that prevents them from being able to reproduce.
 In male pets it is commonly referred to as “castration”, and in female pets as “speying”.
 This is the most frequent surgery performed by our vets, and generally your pet is home by the evening of surgery.

-The most common age to desex your pet is between 4 and 6 months, however it is never too late to desex your pet.
+AT MRVH we prefer to desex your pet is around 6 months of age, however it is never too late to desex your pet.
 (Additional precautions will be required in desexing a senior pet)

 Our Elective Surgical team performs desexings Monday through Friday.

-There are many benefits to desexing your pet before 6 months.
+There are many benefits to desexing around 6 months.
 They include: